-Commentary: (46%) of complaints came from residents aged between 36-55 and (28%) from residents 55+.
-(24%) of complaints were from residents aged between 18-35 years old.
+(47%) of complaints came from residents aged between 36-55 and (28.8%) from residents 55+.
+(24.2%) of complaints were from residents aged between 18-35 years old.
 The results indicate that the majority of complaints come from residents aged between 36-55.
-This age group is likely to be more proactive in reporting issues, possibly due to their responsibilities and higher expectations regarding their living conditions.

-5.0 Valuable feedback from Residents
+Valuable feedback from Residents

-Following an analysis of resident feedback, where they had reported a complaint in the last 12 months, there were key themes that came out of the feedback which is summarised below.
+Following an analysis of resident feedback, where they had reported a complaint in the last 12 months, there were key themes which are summarised below.

-GCHA should keep to their promises

-Keep residents updated throughout the repair journey
+GCHA should keep their promises Keep residents updated throughout the repair journey